jeremyButtler/freezeTB/included-programs.md

 # freezeTB as an bash script

-Chapter six: make your own monster
+Chapter seven: make your own monster

 A better picture of how freezeTB works might be gotten by showing how it would look if I used a bash script.
 This